How Physicians, PAs, & NPs Earn Additional Income in 2022

 We’ve only covered the tip of the iceberg when it comes to non-clinical side hustles.
 Teaching a class here and there, landing well-paying medical writing projects, delivering killer presentations, and performing medical market research surveys are some to consider.

-If you missed the first part of the series, click here to read the article.
-It covers interesting ways clinicians are uniquely positioned to teach their colleagues and influence all of healthcare with medical writing.
-We’ll also show you how to make these side projects additional sources of income and professional enjoyment.
+The first part of this series covers interesting ways clinicians are uniquely positioned to teach their colleagues and influence all of healthcare with medical writing.

 Still can’t get enough?
 Tired of reading all these words?
 Then skip on over to part III of our series on non-clinical careers.
 You’ll get tons of great ideas for starting your own non-clinical business.